sportsaction/InlineTagController/README.md

 - Compile in Swift 3.2 and Swift 4.0
 - Replace **InlineTagControllerConfiguration** with a protocol; allow this to be passed in for easier custom configuration.
-- Add this repo to CocoaPods
-- Configure for Swift Package Manager

 ## Requirements